PhotonQuantum/pysjtu/docs/advanced.rst

 OCR
 ---

 During login, captcha is solved automatically using built-in OCR engines.
-There are two OCR engines you may choose from:
+There are three OCR engines you may choose from:
+:class:`pysjtu.ocr.LegacyRecognizer`, :class:`pysjtu.ocr.NNRecognizer` and :class:`pysjtu.ocr.JCSSRecognizer`.

+The first two are offline OCR engines, and the last one is an online one.
+To use an offline engine, you need to install `PySJTU` with `ocr` extra dependencies.
-SVMRecognizer and NNRecognizer.
-For detailed comparison, see :ref:`Developer Interface`.
+For detailed comparison, see :ref:`Recognizers`.

+The default engine is :class:`pysjtu.ocr.JCSSRecognizer`.
-You may pick a specific engine by passing it to the :class:`Session` constructor.
+You may pick another one by passing it to the :class:`pysjtu.session.Session` constructor.

 .. sourcecode:: python

-    s = pysjtu.Session(ocr=pysjtu.LegacyRecognizer())
+    s = pysjtu.Session(ocr=pysjtu.NNRecognizer())
+    # or to use the client directly,
+    c = pysjtu.create_client(ocr=pysjtu.NNRecognizer())